AmElmo/Covid_tracking_dashboard/readme.md

 # 💡 Solution

 This project is scrapping the Covid data from the WHO data sources, crunching it to generate interesting insights and comparisons across countries (stored in a Bigquery database).
-Then displaying it on beautiful dashboards (using Metabase).
+Then displaying it on beautiful dashboards (using Dash by Plotly).

 <img src="imgs/dashboard_covid.png" width="300" />